 Next we ask the Phi Psi’s where there’s a nightclub for off-campus partying.
 One of the younger frat boys directs us to a bar on Dexter Lake, outside Eugene city limits.
 He rides with us, sitting on my lap in the two-seat Roadster.
-He assumes I’m Landis’s boyfriend, being from Hollywood.
-His butt cheeks can’t help themselves and start twitching as he sits on top on my dick.
+He assumes I am Landis’s boyfriend, being from Hollywood.
+His butt cheeks cannot help start twitching as he sits on top on my dick.
 My dick is happy to respond.
 While Landis negotiates with the bar owner, we find a secluded spot near the lake.
 I take out my frustrations from being unpopular in San Francisco on his ass.
 He confides it is his first gay experience.
-I reassure him that being fucked means he’s no longer a virgin.
+I reassure him that being fucked means he is no longer a virgin.
 A little splendor in the grass turns into a major feat.
 He eagerly accepts full penetration as I slowly open him up.
 He soon has me riding him like bucking bronco.
 His enthusiasm knows no bounds.
 His name is Trevor; with that name, he must be a rich kid.
 We leave him back at his frat.
 He waves goodbye.
 It is a relief to be rid of him.
 Landis knows what went down but says nothing.
 We are sure to see him during the movie shoot.

-Our tasks complete, it’s time for pizza.
+Our tasks complete, it is time for pizza.
 No problem finding a pizza joint in a college town.

 “You want to invite Trevor?”
 John asks.